ccontrols/component-controls/core/core/README.md

 A documentation file's metadata.
 For MDX files, fromtmatter is used to declare the document properties.
-For "es modules" documetation files, the default export is used.
+For ESM (ES Modules) documentation files, the default export is used.

 _defined in [@component-controls/core/src/stories.ts](https://github.com/ccontrols/component-controls/tree/master/core/core/src/stories.ts#L166)_